42 Icebreakers for High School Students That Really Work

 4. Blobs and Lines

-Teacher Jenn of Cult of Pedagogy loves to use this one with her students.
 Students respond to prompts either by lining up (in order of height, birthday, alphabetical by middle names, etc.) or gathering in “blobs” (grouped by type of shoes, hair color, favorite ice cream flavor, and so on).
-Jenn loves that it’s ridiculously easy, low-risk, and gives kids a chance to find out what they have in common.
+It’s ridiculously easy, low-risk, and gives teens a chance to find out what they have in common.

 The old “interview each other and introduce them to the class” bit is pretty played out.
 Try this twist instead, which is a lot like speed dating.
 Divide the class in half, and have them sit in two concentric circles facing each other.
 Ask an icebreaker question, set a timer for 60 seconds, and let each pair discuss.
 When the timer dings, the outside ring moves one seat to the left.
 Give the new pairs a new question, and set the timer again.
 You can continue this as long as you like.
 Tip: To increase engagement, have kids help you generate the list of icebreaker questions before you start.